-MUSIC 210, 211, 212 (Second-Year Theory I, II, and III), MUSIC 240 (Second-Year Private Instruction I), and participation in at least one performing group each quarter.
+MUSIC 210, 211, 212 (Second-Year Theory); MUSIC 240 (Second-Year Private Instruction I); and participation in at least one performing group each quarter.

-An asterisk () indicates a performance class.
-Use of performance classes in the distribution area of the Arts & Science transfer degree is limited to 5 credits.
+An asterisk (\) indicates a performance class.
+Use of performance classes in the distribution area of the Associate in Arts & Science transfer degree is limited to 5 credits.

-College Choir • 3 CR
+College Choir • V1-3 CR

 Offers performance opportunities to all interested students; promotes the skills essential to group and choral singing.
-Requires five hours of rehearsal per week plus scheduled outside rehearsals and performances.
+Requires 5 hours of rehearsal per week plus scheduled outside rehearsals and performances.
 May be repeated for a maximum of 9 credits.